 Safety is our company's number one core value, and the APS Accident Prevention Manual (APM) is the official guidebook for working safely.
-The APM is written from the hard-learned experiences of generations of APS workers.
+The APM is written from the hard-learned experiences of APS workers across generations.
 It lays out the rules and guidelines for working safely so you can go home to your family in the same condition as you arrived to work.

 My expectation is that you reference this manual as you carefully identify work hazards and consider potential risks in all of your daily activities.
-Whether you are getting ready to crawl into a confined space, climb a power pole, get behind the wheel of a vehicle, handle hazardous chemicals, or you're simply preparing yourself for a day in the office, take a moment to think about what hazards-large and small -you will experience.
-With those hazards in mind, this manual can help you map out your path, putting the appropriate barriers in place when necessary, to achieve a safe outcome to your work.
+We all work in complex environments.
+Whether you are getting ready to crawl into a confined space, climb a power pole, get behind the wheel of a vehicle, handle hazardous chemicals, or you're simply preparing yourself for a day in the office, take a moment to think about what hazards-large and small-you will experience.
+With those hazards in mind, this manual can help you map out your path, putting the appropriate barriers in place, when necessary, to achieve a safe outcome to your work.

 Continually improving our safety performance happens through constant vigilance and attention to detail.
-Your knowledge of the requirements and guidelines in this APM can help you avoid an accident or injury to yourself, your co-workers and the public.
+Your knowledge of the requirements and guidelines in this APM is part of our learning culture, to develop a growth mindset and apply Human and Organizational Performance (HOP) principles in your work each day.
+Combined, they can help you avoid an accident or injury to yourself, your co-workers and the public.

 Please study the APM thoroughly and make it part of your commitment to safety.
 If you ever feel unsafe, stop what you're doing.
-And if you see work being performed in an unsafe manner, I am trusting you to step in and share your and APS's expectations so everyone's work environment is safe.
+And if you see work being performed in an unsafe manner, I am trusting you to step in and share your and APS's expectations, so everyone's work environment is safe.